ray155093/azure-docs.zh-tw/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-azcopy.md

 <properties
-   pageTitle="將資料從 SQL Server 載入 Azure SQL 資料倉儲 (PolyBase) | Microsoft Azure" description="使用 bcp 將資料從 SQL Server 匯出到一般檔案、使用 AZCopy 將資料匯入至 Azure Blob 儲存體，以及使用 PolyBase 將資料擷取到 Azure SQL 資料倉儲中。" services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (PolyBase) | Microsoft Azure" description="Uses bcp to export data from SQL Server to flat files, AZCopy to import data to Azure blob storage, and PolyBase to ingest the data into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="ckarst"